sunnybank101/BellTower/README.md

 </list>

 <h2>Tower Installation [TBC]</h2>
-  <li>The Raspberry PI and arduino are installed somewhere in the ringing chamber
+  <li>The Raspberry PI and arduino are installed somewhere in the ringing chamber - out of the way but accessible - somewhere near a power switch to turn the whole lot on and off easily
-  <li>8 core / 4 core alarm cable is used to run from the Arduino to where the bells hang (this is cheap and available in good lengths).
-In many cases its probably best to run 2*8core cable up to a central spot then 4 core to each bell.
+  <li>8 core and 4 core alarm cable is used to run from the Arduino to where the bells hang (this is cheap and available in good lengths).
+Its likely to be a good idea to run 2*8core cable up to a central spot then 4 core to each bell
+  <li>Attach each bell sensor to a convenient support aligned to each bell wheel.
+  <li>White duct tape can be used on a specific spot the wheel to ensure good IR sensor reflectivity
   <li>
   <li>
+  <li>TBD Installation pictures...
 <list>

 </list>